jacklalley/MediaUK-Scraper/README.md

 #Media UK Scraper
 MediaUKScraper is a gem that makes it easy to scrape the Media UK directory.

-The gem scrapes searches, companies and allows you to individually grab a variety of companies social statistics.
+The gem scrapes companies from the Media UK directory and allows you to individually grab a variety of there social statistics.

 #Getting Started